amritsingh183/amritsingh183.github.io/_posts/2025-12-29-rust-semaphore.md

 });
 ```

 If you're not careful, the permit might be dropped before `do_work()` completes.
-Always bind the permit visibly inside the spawned block.[^3]
+Always bind the permit visibly inside the spawned block.

 ---